HL7/davinci-ecdx/input/pagecontent/general-guidance.md

 - Allows conveying the 'status' of a request in progress
    - Monitoring for status doesn't require a change in workflow from monitoring for final results - i.e. there's no increase in complexity for the receiver whether status updates occur or not
    - Note automated processes typically won't have status updates.

+#### Sequence Diagram

+The sequence diagram in Figure 2 below outlines the interaction between the Payer and EHR to query and retrieve the requested data:

+{% include img-small.html img="todo.png" caption="Figure 2" %}

 #### Authorization